Plate Depicting Sèvres Porcelain Factory (France), 1822

 Plate Depicting Sèvres Porcelain Factory (France), 1822; Manufactured by Sèvres Porcelain Manufactory (France); enameled, gilt and glazed hard-paste porcelain; H x diam.: 3.2 x 23.5 cm (1 1/4 x 9 1/4 in.); Gift of George B. and Georgiana L. McClellan; 1936-13-32

-In addition to Tablescapes: Designs for Dining, this object was previously on display as part of the exhibition Feeding Desire: Design and the Tools of the Table, 1500-2005.
+This object was previously on display as a part of the exhibition Feeding Desire: Design and the Tools of the Table, 1500-2005.